SeaHogs/tp/docs/UserGuide.md

 __`s/START_TIME`: Start time of the appointment__
 * The start time should be in the format: __DD/MM/YYYY HHmm__.
+* The start time should be a valid date. (e.g. 31/02/2024 is not valid as the date is not exist)
 * The start time should __not be earlier__ than now time.
 * The appointment time period should not overlap with other appointments.